UKHomeOffice/playbook/playbook/everyone-can-use.md

 ## Why this is important

-All Home Office digital services are expected to meet the UK Government service standards for accessibility.
+All Home Office digital services are expected to meet the UK Government service standard for accessibility.
 By meeting the standards, you create a service which:

 * more people can use